birukabel/birukabel/README.md

-I am an enthusiastic Full-stack web developer with 14+ years of proven experience.
+I am a tech lead and Full-stack web developer with 14+ years of proven experience.
 Tech stacks that I have worked on include C#, .Net Framework, Net Core, ASP.Net, MVC, web services, SQL, Web APIs (REST API), WCF, JavaScript, HTML/CSS, JQuery, AJAX, OOP, Design Patterns, Microsoft SQL Server for database development, IIS web server, and Git/GitHub.
 I have developed a number of web based and desktop based applications using the above technologies including designing the entire relational database for each application.
 Currently I am actively looking for a developer position in one of high-tech companies